-Tier I RBSLs are developed using the Atlantic RBCA Toolkit, and reflect the lowest of the applicable PSSLs.
+Tier I RBSLs are developed using the Atlantic RBCA Toolkit and reflect the lowest of the applicable PSSLs.
 PSSLs and RBSLs were calculated using the Atlantic RBCA Toolkit, with an assumed set of site conditions, representative of the Atlantic Canadian experience or from CCME defaults.
 Default assumptions about site conditions used to generate the Tier I RBSLs are deliberately conservative, to ensure safe management of sites.

 Users of the PSSLs and RBSLs must decide whether the default assumptions are appropriate for the site.
 Where these assumptions do not apply, for example in the case of a basement with an earth floor, it may not be possible to apply the Tier I RBSLs or Tier II PSSLs/SSTLs at the site.
-In addition, the vapour transport model (Johnson & Ettinger, 1991) in the Tool Kit provides an inherently conservative evaluation of hydrocarbon vapour migration and infiltration.
+In addition, the vapour transport model (Johnson & Ettinger, 1991) in the Tool Kit provides an inherently conservative evaluation of vapour migration and infiltration.
 For these reasons, situations arise where an alternative approach is preferred or required.

 Collection and interpretation of empirical site data is one means of replacing reliance on model calculations as part of a Tier III approach.
 Atlantic PIRI considers direct measurement and monitoring of soil vapours and/or indoor air concentrations an acceptable means of empirically assessing the potential risks posed by the subsurface vapours to indoor air pathway on a site-specific basis.
+For CVOCs, there is no soil Tier II PSSL for indoor air inhalation, and therefore, in addition to assessment of groundwater, direct measurement of soil vapour and/or indoor air concentrations is required to ensure a complete assessment of the site and delineation of impacts.

-In 2006, Atlantic PIRI published the Guidance for Soil Vapour and Indoor Air Monitoring Assessments, which is available from the Atlantic RBCA website (www.atlanticrbca.com) as a stand-alone document.
-The purpose was to provide specific guidance on the assessment and quantification of the subsurface vapours to indoor air exposure pathway for petroleum hydrocarbons, through the measurement or prediction of soil vapour or indoor air concentrations.
-The preferred approach, as described in the Guidance for Soil Vapour and Indoor Air Monitoring Assessments (Atlantic PIRI, 2006), is initially to assess subsurface vapour concentrations near the soil or groundwater source, and only in situations where source vapours indicate a potential concern would sub-slab or indoor air monitoring be conducted.
+In 2016 (updated in 2019), Atlantic PIRI published the Guidance for Vapour Intrusion Assessments, which is available from the Atlantic RBCA website (www.atlanticrbca.com).
+The purpose was to provide specific guidance on the assessment and quantification of the subsurface vapours to the indoor air exposure pathway for PHCs.
+This guidance document also serves to simplify the process by presenting vapour intrusion screening levels for various types of vapour/air data.